shermp/ReadifyFont/README.md

 Included is a simple GUI wrapper to the script that allows you to choose font files, set options, and generates new font files.

-It is built using PyQt.
+It is built using PyQt5 or wxPython 3.0.3.

 ## CLI